imdawon/Monley-Rummer/README.md

 8. MonkeyRunner will tap the bottom middle icon to open the "Memories" section.
 From here, it will tap "My Eyes Only" and repeat starting at step 2.

 ## The Numbers
-### A "set" is defined as 5 passcode attempts that lead to a 60 sec cooldown / lockout period where we must log out and in again
+### A "set" is defined as 5 passcode attempts that lead to a 60 sec cooldown / lockout period where we must log out and in again to clear this cooldown
 * A 4 digit passcode at max is 10,000 different combinations.
 * We can enter 5 passcodes per "set"
 * This means, at max, we will have 2,000 passcode attempt "sets".